DarkoZlatarek/online_dog_show/README.md

 * Python files (admin.py, forms.py, models.py, urls.py, views.py, test_forms.py and test_views.py) were passed through [PEP8CI](https://pep8ci.herokuapp.com/) and no issues were found.
 ![PEP8CI linter result](static/images/readme-images/pep8ci-linter.png)

+* All social links open to external pages as intended.

+### **Unfixed bugs**

+## **Technologies Used**

+### **Main Languages Used**

+* HTML5
+* CSS3
+* Javascript
+* Python
+* Django
+* ElephantSQL

+### **Frameworks, Libraries & Programs Used**<span id="frameworks-used"><span>

+* GitPod - to create my html files & styling sheet before pushing the project to Github
+* GitHub - to store my repository for submission
+* Google Fonts - for the font families
+* Font Awesome - to add icons to the social links in the footer element
+* Django
+* Bootstrap
+* icons8 - to provide the image for the icon in the tab bar
+* LucidChart - to create site navigation diagram

+### **Installed Packages**

+* 'django<4' gunicorn
+* dj_database_url psycopg2
+* dj3-cloudinary-storage
+* django-summernote
+* django-allauth
+* django-crispy-forms

+## **Deployment**

+## **Credits**

+* My wife - for the ability to calm me down when struggling with the code.

+* [CluelessBiker](https://github.com/CluelessBiker/project4-print-statements#deployment) - for readme template and code to make email field required in the sign up form

+* [Stackoverflow](https://stackoverflow.com/questions/50436658/how-to-auto-generate-slug-from-my-album-model-in-django-2-0-4) - for code to auto populate slug field

+* [Stacoverflow](https://stackoverflow.com/questions/21215035/django-test-always-returning-301) - to help with testing views code

+* [Stacoverflow](https://stackoverflow.com/questions/76284389/django-queryset-first-not-rendering-on-html/76284404?noredirect=1#comment134522675_76284404) - for class code to render most liked photo on the page

+* "I think therefore I blog" & "Hello Django" - Provided the initial steps for setting up & deploying the site.
+Credits have been added as comments where code was used.